gradle/gradle/design-docs/features/build-platform/README.md

 - During the initialization phase of a Gradle build the DSL is evaluated.
 The underlying data structure is populated.
 - Gradle uses the build platform definition to resolve the build platform artifact.
 The artifact is represented by a JSON file accompanied by the relevant Maven or Ivy meta-data.
 - Gradle caches the resolved artifacts in its cache in the same way as any other artifact.
-- The version used to resolve the build platform artifacts in the binary repository can involve a dynamic versioning scheme e.g. 1.+ or a changing version.
+- The version used to resolve the build platform artifacts in the binary repository can involve a dynamic versioning scheme e.g. `1.+`, `latest.release` or a changing version like
+`1.0-SNAPSHOT`.
 The cache for build platform definitions would behave based on the usual TTL definitions.
 - The `buildPlatform` requires the declaration of the `group`, `name` and `version` properties as well as at least one Ivy or Maven Repository.
 - Document functionality in user and DSL guide.
 Provide a usage sample for the Gradle distribution.